YogyaChugh/Webelo/Readme.md

+\mainpage
 # WEBELO

-A browser !!

-## Current Implementation

-Currently, creating the basis for any web-browser related stuff #DOM !
-Soon, set to HTML Parsing and then diving to the visuals !!!
-Follow to keep updated on this amazing software.
+An HTML Visualizer & DOM Library

 ## DOM

 A `Document Object Model` for storing and working of tree for HTML and XML documents.

+Alongside, it consists of an `HTML Visualizer` to visualize how your html looks to the browser.

-It defines a tree with preorder depth first traversal order.
+It defines a complex tree of classes with preorder depth first traversal order.

 ### What exactly is it ??
-Basically, it is a tree implementation strictly abiding to the rules of the [DOM STANDARD](https://dom.spec.whatwg.org/) defined by an organization named [WhatWG](https://whatwg.org/).
+Basically, it is a very complex tree implementation strictly abiding to the rules of the [DOM STANDARD](https://dom.spec.whatwg.org/) defined by an organization named [WhatWG](https://whatwg.org/).

+It is the most crucial part of a browser & they basically depend on this.
+The functions you use `addEventListener()`, `dipatchEvent()`, `document.write()`, etc.. are all written in this library :)

 It is the `intermediate` which is created when `HTML` is parsed.